 The average price in Croatia for industrial users is 0.09 EUR depending on tariff model and the time of consumption.
 With its lower electrical energy process, Croatia still very successfully competes with the countries in the region and Europe, thus contributing to lower costs of business activities.

-Electricity prices for industrial consumers EUR per kWh, second half 2015
+Electricity prices for industrial consumers EUR per kWh, 2019

 A supplier is an energy entity having a license for performing the activities of electricity supply.
 They can purchase electricity from a producer, trader or another supplier.

-The list of energy suppliers in Croatia can be found on the website of the Croatian Energy Market Operator ltd (HROTE)
+The information about market participant in the Croatian electricity market (including active suppliers) can be found on the website of the Croatian Energy Market Operator ltd (HROTE)

 Connection price depends on the voltage level (low, middle or high voltage) and the connection capacity.
 The connection over 10 MW may not be realised on low voltage.
 The connection equipment and the measuring equipment is an obligation to be financed by the customer and are owned by the electricity distribution company.
 As the distribution company (HEP ODS Ltd.) is a state-owned company, the connection financing is obliged to be realised via public procurement, so the customer may not be provider of the connection.
 The customer has to secure the budget for the connection prior to the launching of the public procurement.